hugocheong/cyclistic-demand-analysis/README.md

 - Create data-driven visualizations to support stakeholder decision-making.

 ## Process
-1. **Data Collection**: Data was sourced from Cyclistic's publicly available datasets, which contained ride details, customer types, and timestamps.
+1. **Data Collection**: Data was sourced from Cyclistic's datasets, which contained ride details, customer types, and timestamps.
 2. **Data Cleaning**: Used SQL and ETL processes in Google BigQuery to clean and preprocess the data, ensuring it was ready for analysis.
 3. **Data Analysis**: Created insights on customer behavior, focusing on high-demand stations, ride durations, and peak usage times.
 4. **Visualization**: Developed 4 dashboards using Tableau, highlighting key insights, including demand hotspots and seasonal trends.